License management and troubleshooting

 Klocwork Insight uses FLEXlm licensing from Flexera Software (formerly Macrovision).
 A Klocwork license file is locked to your license manager server.
 You may use your own FLEXlm server, or the License Server included in the Klocwork Server package.

 To get your license from Klocwork Customer Support, simply provide the FLEXlm host ID, which you obtain by running lmhostid after you install the Klocwork Server package, as well as the host name of the machine where you installed the Klocwork License Server (or from your own FLEXlm server).

 The license file contains information about your license server configuration, as well as what Klocwork products and features you are licensed to use.

-When you have your license file, place it in the projects_root/licenses directory and start your Klocwork Servers.
+When you have your license file, place it in the projects_root/licenses directory, or in your corporate license server folder if applicable, and start your License Server.

 Specifically, the license file will indicate how many build and user licenses you purchased.
-Build licenses are used to run the Klocwork integration build analysis on a build server.
+Build licenses (listed in the license file as 'fixserver' or 'fixserver10')are used to run the Klocwork integration build analysis on a build server.
 Build licenses are node-locked to a host name or “fixed”.
 A fixed build license has a long linger period, generally two weeks (1,209,600 seconds).

-User licenses are for Insight client tools, such as Klocwork Review and IDE plug-ins.
-Two types of user licenses are available: "individual" and "global".
-An "individual" license is one that has a longer linger time, generally 24 hours.
-A "global" license has a shorter linger time, generally 10 minutes.
+User licenses (listed in the license file as 'fixclient' or 'fixclient10') are used by everyone who uses Klocwork tools.
+A user license (sometimes called an "individual" license) has a linger time of 7 days (604,800 seconds).
 "Linger" is the amount of time after the last use of a license before it is free for another user to check out.
-Note that these linger times start at the end of the inactivity time-outs that some Klocwork components have.
+Note that linger times start at the end of the inactivity time-outs that some Klocwork components have.